stride3d/stride-docs/en/manual/assets/create-an-asset.md

 TODO: IMAGE

 You will be asked, if you want to **copy the dragged file to the resources folder**.
-Most of the time, **you want to do this**, in order to make the project easier to share and use version control with.
+Most of the time, **you will want to do this** in order to make the project easier to share and use version control with.

 TODO: IMAGE

 Finally, you will be asked if you want to **move it to the default location**.
-Again, most of the time **you want to do this**, unless you need more control over where resources end up.
+Again, most of the time **you will want to do this**, unless you need more control over where resources end up.

 TODO: IMAGE